sonar-scala/sonar-scala/README.md

 the **Custom Measures** section.
 Click **Edit** in the newly added **Custom Measures** widget and choose **Statement coverage** for **Metric 1**.
 Click **Save**, **Back to dashboard**.
 Enjoy.

+## Sample project ##

+Take a look at a sample SBT multi-module project located in this repository in the `samples` folder.

 ## Screenshots ##

 Project dashboard with Scoverage plugin: